jorgenhost/school-boundaries/README.md

-# School boundaries - tessellation of adresses with Voronoi diagrams
+# School boundaries - tessellation of addresses with Voronoi diagrams

 This repo shows how to tessellate individual addresses as their own polygon(s).
 This can be used as neighborhood definition or other geographic delineation/boundary.

 Because Voronoi diagrams can extend to infinity, the idea here is to provide administrative boundaries that "clips"/"coerces" Voronoi diagrams within your administrative border of choice.
-In addition, I show to utilize OpenStreetMap to fetch geographic features for parks and waterways to remove natural boundaries.
+In addition, I show how to utilize OpenStreetMap to fetch geographic features for parks and waterways to infer natural boundaries.
 In this project, I use municipalities.
 Below is an example of Frederiksberg municipality where I simulate school districts.

 ![pic](figs/voronoi_tess_fberg.svg)
 ![pic](figs/voronoi_tess_fberg_districts.svg)